Emory-HITI/Niffler/src/cold-extraction/README.md

 ## Configuring Extraction Profile with config.json.

+Find the config.json file in the folder and modify accordingly.

 config.json entries are to be set *for each* Niffler on-demand DICOM extractions.

 * *StorageFolder*: Create a folder where you like your DICOM files to be.
 Usually, this is an empty folder (since each extraction is unique).
 Make sure the python program has write access to that folder.